kartverket/github-workflows/README.md

 - Logs in to GCP automatically with [Workload Identity Federation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
 - Performs binary attestation on the image.
 Attests (1) that the image was built in context of Kartverket and (2) that the image is on main/master branch.
+- Outputs the full_image_url regardless of your input, allowing you to use this output in the following deployment steps.

 ### Example